 The activities undertaken by each operating segment include the operation of casinos and related food, beverage and hospitality activities.
 Our Peru operating segment operates a hotel.
-The Group sold its Gaming operations in Peru on April 11, 2018, this segment has been accounted for as a discontinued operation in accordance with IFRS 5 "Non-current assets held for sale and discontinued operation".

 Each of these operating segments is managed separately by country managers as each country has a different regulatory environment and customs, as well as, different marketing approaches.
 All inter-segment transfers are carried out at arm's length prices when they occur.